 Capital requirements from the Basel Committee on Banking Supervision, known as Basel III, will begin taking effect at the start of 2013 and be fully implemented by 2019.
 Banks worldwide will be required to hold common equity of at least 7 percent of risk-weighted assets by 2019, and firms deemed systemically important, such as Deutsche Bank, will need more.

 Credit Suisse said last week it will probably have a common equity ratio of 8.6 percent under fully applied Basel III rules by year-end.
-UBS AG (UBSN) of Zurich will probably have a capital ratio of 9.1 percent and New York-based JPMorgan, Goldman Sachs Group Inc. (GS) and Morgan Stanley (MS) are likely to reach 9 percent, according to Mediobanca SpA analysts, who have the equivalent of a sell recommendation on Deutsche Bank shares.
+UBS AG (UBSN) of Zurich will probably have a capital ratio of 9.1 percent and New York-based JPMorgan, Goldman Sachs Group Inc. (GS:US) and Morgan Stanley (MS:US) are likely to reach 9 percent, according to Mediobanca SpA analysts, who have the equivalent of a sell recommendation on Deutsche Bank shares.

 Deutsche Bank is aiming for a ratio of 7.2 percent under the 2019 rules by the start of next year.
 Mediobanca analyst Christopher Wheeler said it may struggle to reach that level.